ajs1037/Interview/README.md

 ### Question 11 : Write Java program to print Fibonacci series ?

 This is not a data structures question, but a programming one, which many times appear during data structure interview.
 Fibonacci series is a mathematical series, where each number is sum of previous two numbers e.g. 1,1, 2, 3, 5, 8, 13, 21.
 Interviewer is often interested in two things, a function which returns nth number in Fibonacci series and solving this problem using recursion in Java.
 Though, its easy question, recursion part often confuses beginners.
-See this link to find nth Fibonacci number in Java.

 ### Question 12: Write Java program to check if a number is a palindrome or not?

 This is similar to previous question, not directly related to data structures, but quite popular along with other questions.
 A number is called palindrome, if reverse of number is equal to number itself.
 Interviewer ask to solve this problem without taking help from Java API or any open source library.
 Any way it’s simple question, you can use division operator (/) and remainder operator (%) to solve this question.
 Just remember, division operator can be used to get rid of last digit e.g. 1234/10 will give you 123, and modulus operator can give you last digit e.g. 1234%10 will return 4.
-By the way, here is a Java program check if number is palindrome or not.

 ### Question 13 : What is binary search tree?